Last Updated on June 23, 2023

 - Best day trips from Kaohsiung – Kaohsiung is the biggest city near Kenting, It is worth stopping for a few days, the city is full of cultural activities and the county is rich in natural activities as well.

-- Taitung’s best tourist attractions – If you’re planning on visiting Taiwan’s East coast after Kenting and want to discover Taiwan’s vibrant aboriginal culture, you should definitely include Taitung to your itinerary.
+- Taitung’s best tourist attractions – If you’re planning on visiting Taiwan’s East Coast after Kenting and want to discover Taiwan’s vibrant aboriginal culture, you should definitely include Taitung in your itinerary.

 Useful Travel Resources: